qweazxsd/Polymer-Simulation/README.md

 - The function will return the radius (R, end-to-end distance) of the polymer.

- - The program will output each radius into a file, after it's returned from the function single_polymer_sim():
+ 3. The program will output each radius into a file, after it's returned from the function single_polymer_sim():

--The file name includes the dimension, the total number of monomers for each polymer and the length of every monomer.
+- The file name includes the dimension, the total number of monomers for each polymer and the length of every monomer.
 For example: 'radii_2d_N300_l10.txt'

- - For each Polymer length (in the list given PolymerLengths), the program will calculate the polymer's Mean Radius, by simulating as many polymers as needed (condition given below).
+ 4. For each Polymer length (in the list given PolymerLengths), the program will calculate the polymer's Mean Radius, by simulating as many polymers as needed (condition given below).

--The Mean Radius is calculated using arithmetic mean
+- The Mean Radius is calculated using arithmetic mean

--How do we know when we found the Mean Radius and can stop the run (for a single polymers Length)? when the Stopping Criteria is
+- How do we know when we found the Mean Radius and can stop the run (for a single polymers Length)? when the Stopping Criteria is
 true: